Your Trusted Leader for Orthopaedics & Sports Medicine

 Physical therapists are trained to improve movement and function, relieve pain, and expand the potential for mobility through special exercises, body mechanics, and treatment programs.
 For those suffering from joint pain, physical therapy works to strengthen joints that have been weakened by damage and inflammation.
 Targeted exercises can help reduce joint pain and stiffness, as well as improve range of motion, making you more mobile.
 Through evaluation and treatment, physical therapists can also help prevent and treat athletic injuries.

 Sports medicine healthcare providers have specialized training to restore function to injured patients so they can get moving again as soon as possible.
 They are experts in preventing illness and injury in active people.
 Sports medicine healthcare providers may work with professional athletes, but they also treat children and teens involved in sports and adults who exercise for personal fitness.
 Plus, they treat people who have physically demanding jobs, like construction workers.
-At Riverwood, we offer sports medicine expertise from two physicians, Dr. Jonathan Herseth and Dr. Austin Krohn.
+At Riverwood, we offer sports medicine expertise from Dr. Austin Krohn who is fellowship trained in sports medicine and sees orthopaedics patients one day a week at our specialty clinic in Aitkin.

 The general rule of thumb is to use ice in the acute stage of an injury (within the first 24-48 hours), or whenever swelling is showing.
 Ice helps to reduce inflammation and swelling by decreasing blood flow to the area that is injured.
 The general guideline is to apply ice indirectly (not directly on the skin) for 20 minutes, remove the ice for at least 20 minutes, and repeat as necessary.